<< Mathematical Curiosities

 From the point of view of the sphere the curved arrow is straight: its lateral curvature is zero.

 We can slide a curved arrow anywhere along its great circle, its arc length remaining constant, and it will specify the same rotation.
 In mathematical jargon, one curved arrow determines an equivalence class of curved arrows on its great circle.
-We call such an equivalence class a Turn.
-At times we may just refer to a curved arrow and leave the equivalence class it represents, the Turn, understood.
-We call the unit sphere with its freight of potential curved arrows, the Turn Sphere.
+We call such an equivalence class a turn.
+At times we may just refer to a curved arrow and leave the equivalence class it represents, the turn, understood.

-The plane sphere / translation rotation analogy suggests that we might be able to find the result of two rotations in space, one after the other, by adding their corresponding Turns on the Turn Sphere, head-to-tail, with sliding along a line changed to sliding along a great circle.
+The plane translation / sphere rotation analogy suggests that we might be able to find the result of two rotations in space, one after the other, by adding their corresponding turns, head-to-tail, with sliding along a line changed to sliding along a great circle.

-We said that a Turn or curved arrow represents the act of rotating through an angle indicated by its length.
-Tthe word indicated was intentionally left undefined.
-Suppose we take it to mean that the angle of rotation is the length of the curved arrow, understood as a radian measure.
+We said that a turn or curved arrow represents the act of rotating through an angle indicated by its length.
+The word indicated was left undefined intentionally.
+Suppose we took it to mean that the angle of rotation is the length of the curved arrow, understood as a radian measure.
 To see if this works, consider a simple example.
-Suppose we make two rotations each through 180° – a flip – about two perpendicular axes one after the other.
+Rotate 180° about an axis – a flip – then 180° about another axis perpendicular to the first.
 A moment’s thought shows that the end result is the same as a flip about the axis perpendicular to the given axes.
-Yet the two curved arrows corresponding to the flips would be great-semicircles – if the arc length were the angle of rotation – and then their sum per the head-to-tail construction would be a curved arrow of zero length, a null Turn, that is, no rotation at all – which is about as wrong as it could be.
+Does the head-to-tail construction work?
+The two curved arrows corresponding to the two flips would be great-semicircles – if their arc lengths were the angle of rotation – and then their sum per the head-to-tail construction would be a curved arrow starting and ending at the same point, that is, no rotation at all – which is about as wrong as it could be.

 In fact, this construction usually fails to give the correct answer.
 It is correct only when the two arrows lie on the same great circle.
 Somehow the curvature of the sphere breaks what works in the plane.

-However a simple modification or reinterpretation of our definition of a curved arrow / Turn will exactly compensate for the curvature of the Turn sphere, to wit: always make its arc length half the rotation angle.
-When we come to follow an arrow’s instructions, we double its numerical length to obtain how much to rotate but when adding them head-to-tail we use them as they are, with the half angle.
-With this modification it happens that the head-to-tail construction will give the correct answer in every situation.
+However a simple modification or reinterpretation of our preliminary definition of a curved arrow / turn will exactly compensate for the curvature of the sphere.
+To wit: make its arc length exactly half the rotation angle.
+When we come to follow an arrow’s instructions to rotate, we double its arc length to obtain how much to rotate.
+When adding them head-to-tail we use them as they are, with the half angle.
+With this modification it happens that the head-to-tail construction gives the correct answer in every situation.

 Applied to our example of the two flips, the given curved arrows are now each 90° (π/2 radians) and adding them head-to-tail yields an arrow of 90° perpendicular to the given arrows – the correct result.